 Insecticidal soap works through several mechanisms.
-The soap itself penetrates insects' cuticles, which causes cell collapse and dessication.
+The soap itself penetrates insects' cuticles, which causes cell collapse and desiccation.
 In other words, it dries them out.
 They also operate by suffocating insects such as scale insects.
-In general, soap sprays are effective for soft-bodied insects including mealybugs and aphids.
 To varying degrees, soap sprays are also effective against chiggers, earwigs, fleas, mites, scales, and thrips.
 They are not effective, however, on chewing insects such as caterpillars and beetles.

 How to Use Soap Sprays